 What is Factoring for Small Businesses?

 The lender owns the invoice and collects payment at the due date.
-Once the customer pays the invoice, the lender releases the remaining amount to the company that sold the invoice.
+Once the customer pays the outstanding invoice, the lender releases the remaining amount to the company that sold the invoice.

 Why do small businesses use Invoice Factoring?